iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > I was so excited to contribute to a worthy cause, but it makes my phone unusable when charging.
 It just needs to have some more settings.<br> :date: __2021-03-07 18:17:45__

-> App doesn't start up when plugged in, even on manual start, just keeps saying data will restart the following month, even though setting is for wifi.<br> :date: __2021-03-03 02:00:52__

 #### 1-star reviews